Madao-1639/pyWordCount/README.md

-Word Count with Hadoop Streaming and Python
+Word Count with Hadoop Streaming in Python
 ===

 A word count MapReduce implementation in Python for (unprocessed) large English text using Hadoop Streaming API.
 This project consists of two core Python scripts: